Colorectal Cancer: 4 Signs You May Need Early Screening

 Chin Hur, MD, a gastroenterologist and research scientist at NewYork-Presbyterian/Columbia University Irving Medical Center in New York City and expert on screening and prevention of GI cancers, says that the scientific community is still trying to figure out what’s causing more young people to get colorectal cancer.
 “All cancers are different.
 Traditional risk factors for colorectal cancer are smoking, eating red meat, and obesity, but these younger cases might be different—there could be different risk factors,” Dr. Hur says.
 (Other risk factors for colorectal cancer include having type 2 diabetes or being of African American or Eastern European Jewish descent.)

 Traditionally, the CDC and other expert groups have recommended colorectal cancer screenings for those 50 to 75 years old who have an average risk of this malignancy.
 However, some organizations, including the American Cancer Society (ACS), now recommend starting earlier, at age 45, because of the rise in cases in younger people.
 (Though, it’s important to note, coverage may vary by insurance company.)
 Survival rates for this cancer are much higher with early detection.
-(Here are 12 everyday habits that can reduce your risk of colorectal cancer.)
+(Here are the silent signs of colon cancer you should be looking out for.)

 At the moment, the U.S. Preventive Services Task Force recommends that people with average risk start being screened at age 50, although they are currently updating their recommendation.